EU agency to fight election hacking

 On the economic side, King said the Wannacry attack in May, in which hackers tried to blackmail hundreds of EU companies, was a wake-up call.

-The Commission proposed new pan-EU norms of jailing people for two to five years if they perpetrated fraud using virtual currencies, such as Bitcoin.
+The Commission proposed pan-EU norms of jailing people for two to five years if they perpetrated fraud using virtual currencies, such as Bitcoin.

 It said there should be a new EU labelling scheme, governed by Enisa, that certified which consumer and industrial cyber-connected products were safe to use.

-It also proposed a law to enable firms to share "non-personal" data across borders to enable companies to expand in the single market.
+It also proposed a law to enable firms to share "non-personal" data across borders to help companies expand in the single market.

-Non-personal data could be, for instance, company financial records, or data on when machines, such as a car-wash machine, required maintenance.
+Non-personal data could be, for instance, company financial records, or data on when machines, such as a car-wash machine, needed maintenance.

 King presented the measures flanked by two commissioners in charge of digital matters, Andrus Ansip and Mariya Gabriel.